 This only applies if your LLC was formed in another state and is now expanding into Virginia.
 Foreign LLCs don’t file the Articles of Organization.
 Rather, they must submit an “Application for Certificate of Registration.”

 All foreign business entities are required to foreign qualify in Virginia, or they could incur some pretty severe penalties.
 Avoid them by completing an Application for Certificate of Registration and mailing it to the State Corporation Commission.
 The filing fee is $100 but, like the Articles of Organization, you only need to file it once.

 LLC Annual Fees

 All the costs discussed so far have been one-time startup fees.
-But Virginia LLCs have annual maintenance costs too, mainly the Annual Registration Fee.
-This $25 fee is due on the last day of your company’s anniversary month either online through the SCC eFile portal or by requesting a paper form.
-You should plan this $25 payment into your yearly budget.
+But Virginia LLCs have annual maintenance costs too, mainly the annual report and registration fee.
+This $50 fee is due on the last day of your company’s anniversary month either online through the SCC eFile portal or by requesting a paper form.
+You should plan this $50 payment into your yearly budget.

 The federal government classifies LLCs as “pass-through” entities, meaning that they don’t file a corporate tax return — their individual members report income and losses on their personal returns.
 Virginia doesn’t impose state income or franchise taxes on its LLCs either.
 Even so, they need to file business tax returns to keep their information updated with the State Corporation Commission.